Dr.Kim Driftmier

 Team Experience

-University of Southern California--Football University Southern California--Baseball 212th Pararescue Squadron—“The Guardian Angels”
+University of Fairbanks Alaska, Fairbanks—Hockey University of Southern Californian—Football University Southern Californian—Baseball 212th Pararescue Squadron—“The Guardian Angels”

 Research and Publication